President Mirziyoyev showcases Uzbekistan’s reform progress, calls for closer regional co-operation for mutual advantage

 Another of the big changes that Mirziyoyev has brought with him is the improved relations with the other so-called ‘Stans.
 Under the old regime the region was riven by personal rivalries and there was little co-operation.
 This led to major problems, as the two issues of a shared power transmission infrastructure built in Soviet times and access to water remain difficult problems to this day.

-However, Mirziyoyev has reached out his fellow presidents and relations have drastically improved.
+However, Mirziyoyev has reached out to his fellow presidents and relations have drastically improved.
 Among the main initiatives is talk of a Silk Road visa that would allow free movement within Central Asia for all the citizens of the five ‘Stans.

 “We have managed to create an atmosphere of good neighbourliness, mutual trust, friendship and mutual respect amongst the states of the region,” said Mirziyoyev, who meets regularly with the other heads of state at regional meetings.